- Any patient who reports bleeding from the mouth or nose following a recent tonsillectomy.

 Who to admit

-All patients who complain of fresh bleeding from the throat, whether or not this has stopped when the patient presents, must be admitted for observation.
+All patients who complain of fresh bleeding from the throat, whether or not this has stopped when the patient presents, should be admitted for observation for approximately 12-24 hours.

-A small, self-limiting bleed may often be a prelude to a larger bleed (a 'heralding bleed') within the next 24 hours.
+A small, self-limiting bleed (a 'herald bleed') may be a prelude to a larger bleed.

 Assessment and recognition

-- Bleeding can occur in the first 24 hours following the operation (primary), or later (secondary); patients with secondary bleeds frequently present between five and nine days after their procedure
+- Bleeding can occur in the first 24 hours following the operation (reactive), or later (secondary).
+Patients with secondary bleeds frequently present between five and nine days after their procedure.

-- Some evidence suggests that the rate of secondary haemorrhage may be related to the technique used (eg cold-steel dissection versus coblation)
+- Some evidence suggests that the rate of secondary haemorrhage may be related to the technique used.

 - Patients will present with either a history of bleeding or with active bleeding from the tonsillar fossa(e).